ScottLogic/blog/_posts/2024-04-05-carbon-emissions-of-end-user-devices-part-one.md

 date: 2024-04-05 09:43:00 Z
 categories:
 - Sustainability
+- Tech
 tags:
 - Sustainability
 summary: This is the first of a series of blog posts that examine the various methods of measuring carbon emissions on end-user devices.
 In this post, we take a closer look at the Sustainable Web Design Methodology.
 author: drees
-image: "/uploads/carbon%20emissions%20part%201.png"
 ---

 <!-- MATHJAX -->